The Fund for New Food Coops

 Who We Are and How We Work

 The Fund for New Food Coops is overseen on behalf of the membership by the Revolving Loan Committee.
-The current Committee of Park Slope Food Coop members was approved by the Park Slope Food Coop general membership in May 2012: Glenn Brill, Wendy Fleischer, Kathy Martino, and Rachel Porter (chairperson).
+The current Committee of Park Slope Food Coop members was approved by the Park Slope Food Coop general membership in May 2012.
 The Committee may include up to seven members; committee members serve terms of one to three years.
 Should you wish to join this Committee, write to loancommittee@psfc.coop.

 fjc_icons The FJC, a public charity that provides management of charitable giving, was chosen by the Revolving Loan Committee to serve as the fiscal administrator for the Fund for New Food Coops.
 FJC accepts donations for the Fund for New Food Coops and will make the loans to qualified new member-labor coops on the recommendation of the Revolving Loan Committee.
 Donations for the Fund for New Food Coops should be made to FJC; donations are tax-deductible.
 FJC charges minimal administrative fees for their services.